-Students of Master Astro and Particle Physics have to carry out three experiments of the sections Astronomy and Computational Physics and two experiments of the section Nuclear Physics.
+Students of Master Astro and Particle Physics have to carry out at least three experiments of the sections Astronomy and Computational Physics and at least one experiment of the section Nuclear Physics.

-Students usually work in fixed groups of two.
-Preferences concerning the group partner and the experiments to be carried should be sent via mail in advance.
+Students work in fixed groups of usually two.
+Preferences concerning the group partner and the experiments to be carried should be stated at the registration or sent via mail in advance.

 - It is expected that the experiment instructions are read and understood by the date of the experiment.
 This will be checked by an oral attestation prior to the beginning of the experiment.
 Some experiment instructions contain excercises and questions in the theoretical part, which should be solved and presented during this attestation.
 In case of unsufficient preparation the students may be excluded from the experiment.